maritz/nohm/index.md

 });
 {% endhighlight %}

 This requires that User1 as well as Admin are loaded from DB.
-(Or the same object was previously saved and thus still has the correct id)
+(Or saved on the variable holding the instance)

 #### numLinks(modelName, [relatioName,] [callback])